 Meat industry lobby groups are making aggressive moves against plant-based alternatives.
 But the consumers are catching on.

-Consumers have reacted to this.
+This has produced a big impact on consumers.
 A meatless burger may have sounded extreme a few years ago, but it’s not becoming more and more common — even among non-vegetarians.
+In fact, plant-based meat alternatives have built quite a strong and diverse following.

 When the Impossible burger first hit the shelves, it triggered massive queues and basically vanished off the shelves.
-Now, it’s being sold in Burger King, and the difference between the plant-based and the original Whopper is hard to tell.
+Now, it’s being sold in mainstream places like Burger King, and the difference between the plant-based and the original Whopper is hard to tell.
 Beyond Meat, another plant-based alternative is now found in Dunkin Donuts all around the US, becoming readily available to the general market.
-Other companies, both in the US and outside, are also starting to take wing.
+Many restaurants and fast foods now carry various alternatives, and you’re probably more likely to find places that sell at least one vegetarian burger alternative than one that doesn’t.
+It’s not just the US, either.
+Other companies, both in the US and outside, are also starting to take note and despite some market hiccups, the industry is still growing.

 This perspective has helped shift the conversation around meat and plant alternatives.
 The main argument against meat used to be ethical — we’re killing animals when we could simply not kill them.
 But now, the discussion has shifted, and sustainability has moved to the forefront.